StarPlus

-StarPlus is an Indian Hindi-language general entertainment pay television channel owned by JioStar, a joint venture between Reliance Industries and Disney India.
-Its programming consists of family dramas, romantic comedies, youth-oriented reality shows, shows on crime and television films.
+StarPlus is an Indian Hindi-language general entertainment pay television channel owned by JioStar, a joint venture between Reliance Industries, Viacom18 and Disney India.
+Its programming consists of family dramas, romantic dramas, comedies, reality shows and crime shows.

 History

-When it was first launched on 21 February 1992, StarPlus was an English language entertainment television channel, broadcasting international television shows from the United States, United Kingdom, Australia and New Zealand, with Zee TV being the Hindi-language counterpart.
+It was first launched on 15 December 1991, as Star Entertainment.
+At that time, it was an English language entertainment television channel, broadcasting international television shows from the United States, United Kingdom, Australia and New Zealand, with Zee TV being the Hindi-language counterpart.

+On 21 February 1992, it was renamed as StarPlus.
+This change was also seen in other countries from 1 July 1992 onwards.

 After Star ended its relationship with Zee TV on 30 June 2000, StarPlus was transformed completely into a Hindi-language channel from the next day - 1 July 2000 (from April 1996 to June 2000, StarPlus was a bilingual TV channel consisting of Hindi and English programmes), with Star World becoming the network's English-language counterpart channel.
 The company's CEO Sameer Nair and programming chief Tarun Katial introduced a number of new shows, which helped solidify the channel's position as a large influence in Hindi-language television broadcasting.

 The channel launched in the United States in November 2004.

 The channel's high-definition feed was launched on 15 April 2011.

 StarPlus HD was set to launch in both the United Kingdom and Ireland by the end of 2011, but it was delayed until 5 July 2012.

 On 6 October 2017, Canada's ATN Channel lost rights to Star programming, with viewers directed to the new streaming service Hotstar, which was recently introduced into the Canadian market.

 On 4 January 2019, Star similarly shut down its linear channels in the United States, in favour of Hotstar.
 On 14 September 2023, Dish Network and Sling TV relaunched Star Plus and other Disney Star channels in the United States.

 Rebranding

-On 14 June 2010, it underwent a rebranding along with a change from the blue rectangular logo to a ruby red star with the tagline "Rishta Wahi, Soch Nayi" (Same Relationship, New Thinking).
+On 14 June 2010, at 12:15 AM IST, just before the conclusion of the Star Parivaar Awards, which had begun the previous day at 8:00 PM, it underwent a rebranding along with a change from the blue rectangular logo to a ruby red star with the tagline "Rishta Wahi, Soch Nayi" (Same Relationship, New Thinking).
 The signature tune was composed by Shankar–Ehsaan–Loy and rendered by Shreya Ghoshal.

 On 7 November 2016, it underwent a rebranding with the tagline "Nayi Soch" (New Thinking).

-On 27 May 2018, it underwent a rebranding with Alia Bhatt as the face of the campaign with the red crystal star with gold swoosh along with the tagline "Rishta Wahi, Baat Nayi" (Same Relationship, New Conversations), and signature song composed by A. R. Rahman.
+On 27 May 2018, it underwent a rebranding with the red crystal star with gold swoosh along with the tagline "Rishta Wahi, Baat Nayi" (Same Relationship, New Conversations), and a signature song composed by A. R. Rahman.

 On 30 December 2020, Disney announced that the Star branding in the Netherlands would be replaced with Utsav from 22 January 2021.
 On 22 January 2021, StarPlus became Utsav Plus in the UK and Europe.
+JioStar reverted to StarPlus in the UK and Europe on August 13, 2026.